 We focus on 2a, but we further discuss the wording.

-Question 3 on RACH

 Q3a: Is there a difference in the RACH configuration between the additional PCIs configured for the UE?

 Q3b: Is there a difference in the RACH configuration between the original serving cell (TRP/PCI) and the additional PCIs configured for the UE?